trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

          PAIR } }
 ```

+Run it again

 ```bash
 taq simulate 1-bugs.tz --param 1-bugs.parameter.default_parameter.tz
 ```

+This time you have an error

 ```logs
 Underflowing subtraction of 0 tez and 0.000001 tez